MJ2695/DeepDOF/README.md

 ## Dataset

----

 Dataset can be downloaded here: [the training, validation, and testing dataset used in the manuscript](https://zenodo.org/record/3922596)

-we acquired microscopic fluorescence images of proflavine-stained oral cancer resections using a 10×/0.25-NA objective (RMS10X) and manual refocusing.
-The high-frequency features in the ground-truth images will allow physically accurate simulation of image degradation through a 4×/0.13-NA system (with or without a phase mask), primarily due to PSF convolution, defocus blur, and added noise.
-To further train the end-to-end network for imaging more complex and diverse biological features, we incorporated 600 histopathology images of healthy and cancerous tissue of human brain, lungs, mouth, colon, cervix, and breast from The Cancer Genome Atlas (TCGA) Cancer FFPE slides.
-As an additional measure to ensure the network generalizability, we also included natural images from the National Institute for Research in Digital Science and Technology (INRIA) Holiday dataset to diversify the scales of features.
-In total, we assembled a collection of 1,800 images (each 1,000 × 1,000 pixels; gray scale), with 600 images of each type.
+The dataset contains:
+- 600 microscopic fluorescence images of proflavine-stained oral cancer resections (10×/0.25-NA, manual refocusing)
+- 600 histopathology images of healthy and cancerous tissue of human brain, lungs, mouth, colon, cervix, and breast from The Cancer Genome Atlas (TCGA) Cancer FFPE slides.
+- 600 INRIA Holiday dataset

+In total, it contains 1,800 images (each 1,000 × 1,000 pixels; gray scale)

 The 1,800 images were randomly assigned to training, validation, and testing sets that contained 1,500; 150; and 150 images, respectively

 ## Code

----

 ### dependencies
 Required packages and versions can be found in deepDOF.yml.
 It can also be used to create a conda environment.